-Anytime the driving surface (pavement) has to be cut into and removed, it is called a street cut.
-This can be a large area such as running a new water main under the street, or a small area such as a utility repair.
+A street cut occurs anytime the driving surface (pavement) has to be cut into and removed.
+This can be a large area such as the installation of a new water main under the street, or a small area such as a utility repair.

 A street opening permit must be obtained for all street cuts.
 The permit is $35 and the inspection fee is $35.
 Only utilities and licensed plumbers may perform street cuts.
 Permits may be obtained at the Public Works Department on the third floor of City Hall.
 For more information, call (816) 325-7781 or email email@example.com.

 It is the policy of Public Works to attempt to repair every reported pothole on City-maintained streets within one business day of receiving notification.
 This is not always possible due to inclement weather and the availability of materials.
 When leaving a message on the Pothole Hotline (816) 325-7624, please give the exact location of the pothole, the nearest cross street, and your name and phone number so that we may contact you if we have problems locating it.

 Streets are divided into four categories: first, second and third priority, and residential.
 Priority streets are treated or plowed during all storms until safe driving conditions are achieved.

 First Priority streets move traffic in and out of the city, lead to and from hospitals or places for food and shelter, and are avenues for emergency vehicles.
 All crews are responsible for keeping these streets open throughout the storm and will not be sent to Second Priority streets until the First Priority streets are safe for travel.

 Second Priority streets are through housing additions leading to or crossing the First Priority streets.
 This pattern places most citizens within three blocks or less of a street that has been opened or treated within a reasonable length of time, depending on conditions.

 Third Priority streets are residential streets that have known problems such as steep hills and bad intersections or dead end streets with a hill and only one way out.